-Save Save your changes.
-Save as Save a copy of your developed image with a new name or format.
+Save your changes.
+Save a copy of your developed image with a new name or format.
 Depending on your file type, any of the following checkboxes appear in the bottom left corner of the Save as dialog box: Preserve Metadata: Retains metadata with the new image.
 Preserve database information: Maintains your catalog information, such as ratings.
 Preserve develop settings for original image: Applies changes to the original image, as well as the copy being saved.
 Embed Color Profile in Image: Retains color profile selected in Color Management with your new image.
-Discard Discard your changes.
-Cancel Remain on the same image in with your changes intact, without saving the image.
+Discard your changes.
+Remain on the same image, with your changes intact, without saving the image.
+You can enable AutoSave in order to avoid selecting a saving option each time you finish with an image.
+When AutoSave is enabled, pressing Done, or selecting another image from the Filmstrip will prompt ACDSee to automatically save your changes in Edit mode.
+You will no longer see the Save Changes dialog.
+To disable AutoSave, choose Tools Options In the Options dialog, click Edit Mode .
+Then clear the AutoSave all changes checkbox.